AventusProtocolFoundation/protocol/AventusProtocol-ReleaseNotes-v0.14.x.md

 # Aventus Protocol 0.14.x Release Notes

-This set of releases (see v0.13.x for the previous) adds a lot of stuff TBC
+This set of releases (see v0.13.x for the previous) catches up on improvements since the split with Aventus Classic.

 The release notes for this version follow, listed by sub-release and category.